nalmadi/nalmadi.github.io/_posts/2022-01-13-The-Ideal-First-Resume.md

 ### Extracurricular Activities
 This is a section that shows that you are an above-average student with passion for tech.
 You can join and include clubs like:
-1.	e-NABLE at Colby: A community for 3D printing prosthetics (contact Brunda Katikireddy ’24 to join).
+1.	e-NABLE at Colby: A community for 3D printing prosthetics (contact Brunda Katikireddy to join).
-2. Mocromouse: a community for building maze solving robots (I guess contact me if interested).
+2. Colby Robotics Team: a community for building robots (contact Richard Trinh and Cathy Fan to join).

 Also, attend hackathons, join ACM and IEEE, volunteer for tech events near you.